grafana/clock-panel/README.md

 - [Screenshot of two clocks and a countdown](https://raw.githubusercontent.com/grafana/clock-panel/06ecf59c191db642127c6153bc3145e93a1df1f8/src/img/screenshot-clocks.png)
 - [Screenshot of the options screen](https://raw.githubusercontent.com/grafana/clock-panel/06ecf59c191db642127c6153bc3145e93a1df1f8/src/img/screenshot-clock-options.png)

-### Queries Support

-The clock panel supports using queries to dynamically set countdown/countup target times and descriptions.

-#### Query Data Sources

-In **Countdown** and **Countup** modes, instead of manually entering target times, you can:

-1. **Select a datasource** to query datetime values
-2. **Choose a field** containing datetime values from the query results
-3. **Pick a calculation method** to determine which datetime to use from multiple results

-#### Description from Query

-You can also use query results for the description text:
-- **Select a field** containing string values from the query results
-- The description will correspond to the same row as the selected datetime

-#### Example Use Cases

-- **System maintenance**: Query maintenance schedules, show countdown to next maintenance window
-- **Event tracking**: Query event times, display countdown with event names
-- **Uptime monitoring**: Query service start times, show elapsed uptime
-- **SLA monitoring**: Query deadline dates, track time remaining

-#### Troubleshooting Query Errors
+### Troubleshooting Query Errors

 If you see a **red triangle error** in the top-left corner of the panel, it's likely because:

 - You selected a datasource but aren't actually using queries for your clock configuration
 - The selected datasource has an empty or invalid query that produces an error

-**Solution**: If you're not using queries, select a datasource that won't generate errors:
+**Solution**: If you're not using queries, either:
-- Choose **"Grafana"** or **"TestData"** datasource
+- **Delete the query** from the Query tab to remove the error
-- These datasources will never produce query errors even when not actively used
+- **Use the "Grafana" datasource** as an alternative that won't generate errors even when not actively used